mvanthoor/rustic-book/src/search/ordering/how.md

 > **Sidenote** Why do we assign sort scores to the moves, and then use
 > pick_move() to swap one move to the current index of the move list while
 > alpha/beta iterates over it?
-Couldn't we just actually _physically sort
+Couldn't we just _physically sort
 > the list_ before the move loop starts, and be done with it?
 >
 > It's possible, but we don't do that because of how alpha/beta works.
 If